Lavanya-nrg/sensitive_data_guard/README.md

-## Sensitive Data Guard Utility
-## Overview

-This repository contains a utility package designed to detect sensitive information or secrets in a given text content.
-The utility takes a text file as input, either specified by path or content as a string, and returns true or false based on the detection of any sensitive information.
-Usage

 ## Sensitive Information Detection Utility

 This repository contains a utility package designed to detect sensitive information and secrets in given content, particularly within text files.
 The utility takes either a file path or content as a string input and returns True if any sensitive information or secrets are found, otherwise, it returns False.
 The detection is based on configurable patterns specified in a separate configuration file included in the utility package.
 Features

     Pattern Detection: The utility employs configurable patterns to identify sensitive information and secrets.
 Common examples of patterns include strings starting with SECRET_, ending with _KEY, _PASSWORD, and other variations.